prakash-js/write-ups/Conti-THM/Conti.md

 Repeated POST requests to a randomly named ASPX file in the Exchange OWA path are consistent with active interaction with a web shell rather than the file merely existing unused on the server.

-At this point, I had identified i3gfPctK1c2x.aspx as the deployed web shell and confirmed that it was being accessed through the web server.However, I had not yet determined how the file was initially deployed to the system.
+At this point, I had identified i3gfPctK1c2x.aspx as the deployed web shell and confirmed that it was being accessed through the web server.
+However, I had not yet determined how the file was initially deployed to the system.

 ---